 In the heart of the South Sound, one man has made it his mission to empower amputees, not only throughout Pierce County and Washington State, but across the nation.
 Greg Davidson, owner of Davidson Prosthetics in Puyallup, has pioneered the world of lower-extremity prosthetics right here in the Puget Sound.
-For the past 23 years, Davidson has been an active prosthetist and orthotist in the Pacific Northwest, providing outstandingly functional lower limb prosthetics for active amputees.
+For the past few decades, Davidson has been an active prosthetist and orthotist in the Pacific Northwest, providing outstandingly functional lower limb prosthetics for active amputees.

 Davidson crafted a concept that has changed the lives of amputees worldwide.
 He discovered that by maximizing the length of the spring in a prosthetic foot that the outcome is nothing short of remarkable.
 “I am fortunate to work with many active amputees and elite athletes, including soldiers and young military veterans who are highly motivated to regain their physical capability,” Davidson told us.
 “These individuals give me the inspiration to create and develop new ideas and techniques that have transformed my ability to provide prosthetic care for the amputees I work with.”